Tracking Summer Greenland Blocking: the Upstream Pathway Shapes Historical Extremes and Future Change: Methods

 The final step is filtering events.
 Depending on the chosen IBI, several filters can be applied to retain only events on the synoptic scale that persist for several days.
-In this study we use the following filters: (i) for DAV, a minimum average area of $5 \times 10^5$ km$^2$ and a minimum persistence of 5 days; (ii) for GHA, a minimum area of $2 \times 10^6$ km$^2$ and a minimum persistence of 5 days.
-The thresholds were selected to ensure consistency with previous studies \citep{davini2012bidimensional,woollings2018blocking,maddison2024missing} and reflect the tendency of the GHA index to detect larger blocked areas than the DAV index.
+In this study we use the following filters: (i) for DAV, a minimum daily average area of $5 \times 10^5$ km$^2$ and a minimum persistence of 5 days; (ii) for GHA, a minimum area of $2 \times 10^6$ km$^2$ and a minimum persistence of 5 days.
+The thresholds were selected to ensure consistency with previous studies \citep{davini2012bidimensional,woollings2018blocking} and reflect the tendency of the GHA index to detect larger blocked areas than the DAV index.
 These filters are applied non-destructively: a new diagnostic matrix is created in which events failing the criteria are excluded, without recomputing the tracking.
 This approach allows multiple filtering options to be tested easily and facilitates sensitivity analyses.
-We also verified that moderate threshold changes do not significantly affect the results.
+We also verified that threshold changes do not significantly affect our results.
+In fact, we repeated the analysis without applying any filters to identify blocking events \citep{maddison2024missing} and we found that the time series of the atmospheric blocking frequency anomaly remains largely unchanged.
+This suggests that the filtering effectively removes short-lived and spatially small atmospheric blocking-like circulation patterns, while preserving the large-scale variability of blocking.

-The algorithm is computationally efficient, requiring approximately fifteen minutes to track all blocking events in the ERA5 dataset (84 years, daily, 2.5°x2.5° horizontal spatial resolution) on a regular laptop (Apple M2 processor).
-Lastly, we mention that other indices are implemented in the "blocktrack" algorithm and are available in the Github repository even though they are not used in this study.
+The algorithm is computationally efficient, requiring approximately fifteen minutes to track all blocking events in the ERA5 dataset (84 years, daily, 2.5° $\times$ 2.5° horizontal spatial resolution) on a regular laptop (Apple M2 processor).
+Moreover, we specify that the algorithm is applied separately to each CMIP6 ensemble model member (both historical and SSP3-7.0), before performing additional ensemble analysis.
+Lastly, we mention that other IBIs are implemented in the blocktrack algorithm and are available in the Github repository even if not used in this study.